Global Affairs of Canada ( former DFAIT) JLAC Division Requirements

 English

-They will not authenticate any religious documents even if they are notarized.
+1. They will not apostille or authenticate any religious documents even if they are notarized.

-They will not authenticate documents that have a foreign language in the text (even if it is a side-by-side bilingual text) unless the translation is certified by Canadian translator and notarized by Canadian notary public or commissioner for oaths.
+2. They will not apostille or authenticate documents that have a foreign language in the text (even if it is a side-by-side bilingual text) unless the translation is certified by Canadian translator and notarized by Canadian notary public or commissioner for oaths.

-Some original documents issued by provincial agencies can be authenticated without the need for notarization with very few exceptions.
+4. Some original documents issued by provincial agencies can be apostilled or authenticated without the need for notarization with very few exceptions.

 Unlike the US Department of State in Washington, DC, the staff at Global Affairs of Canada (GAC) is often just a couple of persons handling the whole paper load.
 Thus, in our opinion it is always best to outsource the authentication task to companies such as Canada Legalization Services© rather than send the documents directly to the GAC and then trying to get in touch with someone there to find out the status of the processing request.